Langer–Giedion syndrome

 Langer–Giedion syndrome (LGS) is a very uncommon autosomal dominant genetic disorder caused by a deletion of a small section of material on chromosome 8.
 It is named after the two doctors who undertook the main research into the condition in the 1960s.
 Diagnosis is usually made at birth or in early childhood.

 Signs and symptoms

-The features associated with this condition include: mild to moderate learning difficulties, short stature, unique facial features, small head and skeletal abnormalities including bony growths projecting from the surfaces of bones.
+The features associated with this condition include: mild to moderate intellectual disability, short stature, unique facial features, small head and skeletal abnormalities including bony growths projecting from the surfaces of bones.